hexcowboy/elk-stack/README.md

 ![Network](images/network.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
+They can be used to recreate the entire deployment pictured above.
 Alternatively, select portions of the Ansible folder may be used to install only certain pieces of it, such as Filebeat.